Linaro/website/_pages/about/team/technical-steering-committee/README.md

       title: VP of Membership Development at Linaro
       image: /assets/images/people/andrea-gallo.png
       type: guest
       bio: >
         Andrea Gallo is the VP of Segment Groups.
 Prior to this Andrea was very much involved with Linaro as part of our Technical Steering Committee.
 He was awarded this role with Linaro due to his great work as a Fellow and Chief Architect with ST-Ericsson.
 Andrea joined STMicroelectronics in 1995 and covered many roles and products, including the world first dial-up 56kbps USB Pegas.usB softmodem in 1998, the world first ADSL USB/PCI controllerless modem in 2000 and many products and prototypes based on ST Nomadik Application Processor.
 Andrea set up and managed STM Linux Software Platform team in Bangalore, including recruitment and software engineering process, and then moved into ST-Ericsson when the JV between ST and Ericsson Mobile Platform was created.
 As a teenager, Andrea wrote software in Basic, Z80 and Arm assembler and C published by English and Italian magazines and Public Domain Libraries and also attended two summer time trainee programs in July 1987 and 1988 at Acorn Computers in Cambridge (UK) on the just released Arm2 processor, few years before the creation of Arm Ltd itself.
     - name: Li Gong
       title: Chief Executive Officer / Linaro
       image: /assets/images/people/LiGong.jpg
       type: guest
       bio: >
         Li is a globally experienced technologist and executive, with deep background in computer science, research and product development, and open source technologies.
 He has worked in senior leadership roles extensively in the US and in Asia, having served as President and COO at Mozilla Corporation, General Manager at Microsoft, as well as Distinguished Engineer at Sun Microsystems and Distinguished Scientist at SRI International.
 He graduated from Tsinghua University, Beijing, and received a PhD from University of Cambridge.
 In 1994 he received the Leonard G. Abraham Prize given by the IEEE Communications Society for “the most significant contribution to technical literature in the field of interest of the IEEE.”
-    - name: Francois Ozog
-      title: Director of LNG, Linaro
-      type: guest
 ---

 **The Technical Steering Committee (TSC) is the primary decision-making forum for Linaro development projects.
 Its purpose is to:**